duckyb/urchin/README.md

 > Q: Why is this not just another Sweep?
 *A: In order to support the nice!view display I had to use a switch matrix with diodes instead of the Sweep's direct pin design.
 This means that the firmwares are not interchangeable.
 I also wanted to use a different PCB shape which makes it incompatible with Sweep cases.*

-**If you enjoy my work, please consider ⭐ starring and/or ❤ funding it.**
+**If you enjoy my work, please consider ⭐ starring and/or ❤ sponsoring it.**

 ## Features
 ⭕ Design fully optimized for wireless